Healthy Food Choices for Kids

 Snack Time

-Kids need to snack.
+Children need to snack.
 Their little tummies can only hold so much at a time, so snacking, when chosen well, can go a long way to boost their consumption of healthy foods.
-In general, try to encourage whole foods -- fresh fruits, vegetables, and other simple, wholesome selections.
-Whole grain toast or waffles, nut butters, and nutritious smoothies all appeal to kids while providing their bodies with good fuel for growth and development.
+In general, try to encourage whole foods, such as fresh fruits, vegetables, and other simple, wholesome selections.
+Whole grain toast or waffles, nut butters, and nutritious smoothies all appeal to kids, while providing their bodies with good fuel for growth and development.

 Healthy Choices

-Food labels offer a wealth of information to help you make good choices for your kids (and for yourself!).
-The sugar and processed flour that many products marketed to children contain offer nothing to benefit their nutritional status, and may, in fact, be detrimental to their health.
-Whole grains are far better than processed grains, and while sweets are fine for occasional treats, they should not be components of a child's daily diet.
+Food Labels offer a wealth of information to help you make good choices for your kids (and for yourself!).
+The sugar and processed flour contained in many products that are marketed to children offer nothing to benefit their nutritional status, and may, in fact, be detrimental to their health.
+Whole grains are far better than processed grains, and while sweets are fine for occasional treats, they should not be components of a child’s daily diet.

-Kids, especially need a bit of fat in their diet, but it is important to choose healthy fats such as olive or canola oil.
+Children need a bit of fat in their diet, but it is important to choose healthy fats, such as olive or canola oil.
 Avoid products that list hydrogenated or partially hydrogenated oils, and if the label mentions trans fats, put it right back on the shelf.

 Eating Well Away from Home

 While you may find it manageable to encourage your kids to eat well when they are at home, you cannot be with them every waking moment.
-Packing healthy lunches can help; this gives more opportunities to provide nourishing foods.
-Since your child's lunchbox can hold a limited amount of food, strive for nutrient rich choices that are appealing to kids.
-Nutritional guidelines for school aged children, set by the British National Foundation, recommend the following:
+Packing healthy lunches can help, and gives more opportunities to provide nourishing foods.
+Since your child’s lunchbox can hold a limited amount of food, strive for nutrient rich choices that they’ll find appealing.
+Nutritional guidelines for school aged children, set by the British Nutrition Foundation, recommend the following:

 Quick Snacks and Lunchbox Treats